pmem/pmdk/CONTRIBUTING.md

 #### Milestone field

-Optionally, assign the milestone the issue need to be fixed before.
+Optionally, assign the milestone the issue needs to be fixed before.

 #### Type: Bug label